aravindan-barracuda/Moodle_new/docs/BarracudaWAFDeploy.md

 First we need to ensure our environment variables are correctly configured.

 ```
+Optional(Required if azure-credentials gem is used to auto-generate the SPN):
 AZUREUSERNAME=<azure user account>
 AZUREPASSWD=<azure account password>

+Required:
 WAFPASSWD=<waf password> #for example @Testing123456
+MOODLE_RG_LOCATION=<location/region> #for example "eastus"
 ```

 ## Deployment Steps